 All PASS manuals contain sample assessment tasks.

-The following are samples of the videotaped excerpts of classroom instruction in the PASS sets.
+The following are excerpts of classroom instruction videos in the PASS sets.

 - Freedom of the Press in School